zhdk123456/presto/presto-docs/src/main/sphinx/connector/redis.rst

     redis.table-names=schema1.table1,schema1.table2
     redis.nodes=host:port

+Use ``presto-admin`` to deploy the connector file.
+See :doc:`../installation/presto-admin/installation/presto-connector-installation`.

 Multiple Redis Servers
 ^^^^^^^^^^^^^^^^^^^^^^^

-You can have as many catalogs as you need, so if you have additional Redis servers, simply add another properties file to ``etc/catalog`` with a different name (making sure it ends in ``.properties``).
+You can have as many catalogs as you need, so if you have additional Redis servers, simply add another properties file to ``/etc/opt/prestoadmin`` with a different name (making sure it ends in ``.properties``).

 Configuration Properties